kabaskill/session-challenges/README.md

 # Session Challenges

-A series of challenges during our sessions at neuefische
+A series of challenges during our sessions at neuefische.
+Challenges consist of HTML, CSS, JavaScript and React.js exercises.

-- html forms challenges added.